- Measuring Growth

 - OST mathematics, English language arts, and composites in grades 4 through 8

-This analytic model is used for subjects that are not assessed in consecutive grades (in other words, when students move from one assessment type to another or when students take the assessment in different grades):
+This analytic model is used for subjects that are assessed in non-consecutive or consecutive grades, including when students move from one assessment type to another:

 - OST science in grades 5 and 8